 Over 30 species of woody mangroves are known.
 A distinction is made between the more species-rich eastern mangrove on the coasts of the Indian Ocean and the west coasts of the Pacific Ocean and the less species-rich western mangrove on the coasts of America and the east coast of the Atlantic Ocean.
 The mangrove reaches its optimum development around the equator in Indonesia, New Guinea and the Philippines.
 With increasing latitudes, it becomes more and more impoverished, until finally only one species of Avicennia remains.
-The outermost outposts are found at 30°N and 33°S (Sinai, E- Africa), at 37 to 38°S (Australia and New Zealand), and at 29°S in Brazil and 32°N in the Bermuda Islands.
+The outermost outposts are found at 30°N and 33°S (Sinai, E Africa), at 37 to 38°S (Australia and New Zealand), and at 29°S in Brazil and 32°N in the Bermuda Islands.
 It can thus be seen that although the mangrove is best developed in the equatorial zone, it extends through the tropical and subtropical zones almost to the winter rainfall area or to the warm temperate zone (Chapman 1976).

 ◘ Fig. E-34 The mangrove zone with Avicennia (Acanthaceae) with breathing roots on the coast of New Caledonia (photo: Breckle).